nickheaphy/BigSpender/README.md

 Allows you to classify the transactions and then report on the results.

+Note: Initially I started writing this to be quite generic in case other people might want to use, but realised that is it has quite a specific use case (someone in NZ and that wants a CLI interface) - once I came to this conclusion I started including a lot more things that were unique to my use case, as the reality is, probably nobody else will use this and if they do, they can fork and make their own changes.

 ## Setup

 You will need to signup for a Akahu developer account and connect your bank details up.
 Edit the `credentials.py` file and add your Akahu credentials.